You want to keep your Dahchsund healthy so you may be wondering what the best supplements are.

 - Healthy skin and coat

 What Supplements Do I Give Them?

-After Gretel’s injury, I went a little nuts with the supplements.
+After my Dachshund Gretel’s back injury and diagnosis of IVDD, I went a little nuts with the supplements.
 I gave her everything that I thought would help, which was about 20 things.

-We use Grizzly Salmon Oil™ , which is made from Wild salmon oil contains high levels of the Omega-3 fatty acids DHA and EPA, as well as Omega 6 and Arachidonic fatty acids.
+We primarily use Grizzly Salmon Oil™ , which is made from Wild salmon oil, contains high levels of the Omega-3 fatty acids DHA and EPA, as well as Omega 6 and Arachidonic fatty acids.

 These components not only support healthy skin and coat, but also cognition, vision, and other nerve-based functions.